 To avoid any delay in operating, especially in the purchase of an existing business, submit a food establishment license application well before the sale is complete, the property is purchased or a contractor or architect is engaged.
 The Environmental Health Division manages the licensing process and performs the final inspection when you are ready to open.

-If you are considering purchasing an existing business, we invite you to schedule a pre-purchase walk-through of the facility with an inspector.
-This walk-through can answer many of your questions and confirm that the proposed space accommodates the operations you want to operate.
-And whether you're taking over an existing business or building from the ground up, scheduling an appointment to talk about your plans is a great investment of your time.
-Call (847) 866-2947.
+If you are considering purchasing an existing business or opening a new business, we invite you to schedule a consultation prior to submittal of the building permit and license application.
+This consultation can answer many of your questions and confirm that the proposed space accommodates the operations you want to operate.
+Whether you're taking over an existing business or building from the ground up, scheduling an appointment to talk about your plans is a great investment of your time.
+Call (847) 866-2947 or email firstname.lastname@example.org.

-Once the application has the required information about the food operation, Health alerts Zoning to review it as well.
-Zoning approves the structure and the use of the structure for the district it is located in.
+The Zoning Department approves the structure and the use of the structure for the district it is located in.
+Contact email@example.com for information.
 Your application cannot move forward without Zoning's approval.

-If construction is needed before opening, Health requires a Food Facility Construction Plan Review Form, equipment specification sheets, a description of the scope of food-related operations and a plan review fee.
-We recommend you refer to the Food Service Facility Construction Manual to help complete the Plan Review form.
-The Building Division requires its own forms and fees, so please contact them at (847) 866-2932 for complete information.
-Both Building and Health must approve the plans before a building permit will be issued and construction can begin.
+If remodeling or construction is needed before opening, a Building Permit is required.
+Additionally, the Health & Human Services Department requires a Food Establishment Facility Review Packet, equipment specification sheets, a description of the scope of food-related operations and a plan review fee.
+We recommend you refer to the Food Facility Construction Manual to help complete the Plan Review form.
+The Building Division requires its own forms and fees, please go to Building Permit Process or call (847) 448-4311 for complete information.
+Both Building and Health & Human Services must approve the plans before a building permit will be issued and construction can begin.

-The food establishment license is issued only after Building, Plumbing, Fire and Health have signed off, payments are made, all ownership and contact information is confirmed with Health, and, in some cases, a Certificate of Occupancy is issued.
+The food establishment license is issued only after Building, Plumbing, Fire and Health & Human Services have signed off, payments are made, all ownership and contact information is confirmed with Health & Human Services, and, in some cases, a Certificate of Occupancy is issued.

 How often are the establishments inspected?